hoffsupes/Triangulation-Matting/README.md

 # Triangulation Matting

-Does triangulation matting using blue and green background images.
+Does triangulation matting using blue and green background images (and videos).
 Two images of the same object are taken with different backgrounds, blue and green.
 This is used along with two blank images of same background to infer values of the alphamask and foreground which when blended together with the given background produce the images of the object (on the different backgrounds).